Like fingerprints, every organization is unique, with different needs, regulatory requirements, and history.

 Centralized Document Management

-A more global, distributed workforce necessitated by the pandemic has made it impossible to function without the ability to communicate and share information securely and seamlessly when our coworkers may no longer be a cubicle or two away.
+A more global, distributed workforce has made it impossible to function without the ability to communicate and share information securely and seamlessly when our coworkers may no longer be a cubicle or two away.

-In a recent survey, we asked information security, compliance, and privacy professionals across 50 of the most respected US companies in highly regulated industries questions about their information management program.
+In a recent survey, we asked information security, compliance, and privacy professionals across 50 of the most respected US companies in highly regulated industries questions about their information management programs.

 A whopping 86% of companies reported that they have over 20 systems of record.
 This can mean hours spent searching for missing files across multiple systems for important business information.